-FG inaugurates FCCPC governing board, consumer protection tribunal - THE AUTHORITY NEWS
+FG inaugurates FCCPC Governing Board, Consumer Protection Tribunal - THE AUTHORITY NEWS

 Other members of the tribunal are George Mbonu (South-east); Thomas Okosun (South-south); Umar Duhu (North-east); Ibrahim El-Yakubu (North-west); Sola Ajulo (South-west); and Kenneth Gyado (North-central).

-The event witnessed the presence of former Adamawa State governor, Bindo Jibrilla and former Minister of Youth and.
-Sport, Sani Ndanusa.
+The event witnessed the presence of former Adamawa State governor, Bindo Jibrilla and former Minister of Youth and Sports, Sani Ndanusa.